WHAT WE TREAT

 A3: Yes, poor posture, especially when using electronic devices for extended periods, can contribute to cervicogenic headaches.

-Q4: Is cervicogenic headache the same as tension headache?
+Q4: Is cervicogenic occipital headaches the same as tension headache?

 A4: Cervicogenic headaches are distinct from tension headaches and have different causes and symptoms.